One False Move: Plot

 Ray, Fantasia and Pluto arrive in Houston to sell the drugs as planned.
 Fantasia takes a bus to Star City.
 Angry that their buyers are reneging on the previously agreed upon price for the cocaine, Pluto and Ray kill them and flee.
 They drive to Star City to meet up with Fantasia and plan their next move.

 When Fantasia arrives in Star City, she hides at a rural house.
-Dixon confronts her, and it is revealed that the boy is Dixon and Lila's son, conceived during an affair years earlier.
-After tense conversation, they make a deal.
-She will lure Ray and Pluto to ensure their arrest and in exchange, Dixon will help her leave town.
+Dale confronts her, and it is revealed that the boy is Dale and Lila's son, conceived during an affair years earlier.
+After tense conversation, they make a deal: Lila will lure Ray and Pluto to ensure their arrest and in exchange, Dale will help her leave town.

-Pluto and Ray arrive at the house and are immediately confronted by an armed Dixon.
-Pluto stabs Dixon in the stomach and Dixon shoots Pluto.
-Ray draws his gun and runs outside while shooting at Dixon.
-The two fire at each other, but Fantasia stops Dixon from killing Ray, only to have Ray errantly shoot her in the head.
-Seriously wounded, Dixon steadies himself and shoots Ray to death.
+Pluto and Ray arrive at the house and are immediately confronted by the armed police chief.
+Lila distracts Dale, allowing Pluto to stab him in the stomach, during which Dale manages to shoot Pluto.
+Ray draws his gun and runs outside while shooting at Dale.
+The two fire at each other, but Fantasia stops Dale from killing Ray, only to have Ray errantly shoot her in the head.
+Seriously wounded, Dale steadies himself and shoots Ray to death.
 Pluto walks outside and falls dead in the grass.
-Dixon calls for help with his police radio, and the LAPD detectives arrive, amazed at what Dixon has accomplished.
-Byron walks over and talks to Dixon as he lies bleeding, and he asks the boy to tell him about himself.
+Dale calls for help with his police radio, and the LAPD detectives arrive, amazed at what the chief has accomplished.
+Byron walks over and talks to Dale as he lies bleeding, and he asks the boy to tell him about himself.

 Cast

-In addition, Robert Anthony Bell plays Byron, Dale and Lila's young son.
+Production

+Carl Franklin, who was transitioning from a career as an actor, attracted the attention of producers Jesse Beaton and Ben Myron with his American Film Institute thesis film, Punk.
+Beaton and Myron, who owned the rights to One False Move, were impressed by Franklin’s “maturity” and his understanding of the film’s subtexts of race relations, the conflicts between city and country life and gender issues.

+Reception

-Critical reaction
+Critical response

-Hal Hinson, writing for The Washington Post, praised the film: "'One False Move' is a thriller with a hair-trigger sense of tension.
+Writing for The Washington Post, Hal Hinson praised the film: "'One False Move' is a thriller with a hair-trigger sense of tension.
 Directed by newcomer Carl Franklin, its power comes from the stripped-down simplicity of its style and the unblinking savagery of its violence."
 Film critic Roger Ebert praised the film's director in his review: "It is a powerful directing job.
 He starts with an extraordinary screenplay and then finds the right tones and moods for every scene, realizing it's not the plot we care about, it’s the people."
+At year end, film critic Gene Siskel voted the film as his favorite of 1992.

 The film was nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.

-As of December 2022, One False Move holds a rating of 94% on Rotten Tomatoes based on 53 reviews.
-The consensus summarizes: "One False Move makes nary a misstep as it unfurls a seedy caper with hard-hitting action and sly humor, marking an arresting debut for director Carl Franklin."
+Box office

+In the United States and Canada, One False Move grossed $1.5 million at the box office against a budget of $2.5 million.